 - "The interior is an interesting blend of shapes and textures.
-The overall ambiance is sporty and modern, with the chrome-finish door handles lending a bit of class.
-One test car suffered from a few uncharacteristic interior rattles." -- Consumer Guide
+The overall ambiance is sporty and modern, with the chrome-finish door handles lending a bit of class." -- Consumer Guide

 - "Don't look back, though, because rear vision is badly hampered by that dramatic, sloping roof line, especially into the blind spots over your shoulders.” -- Edmunds

 If you have a lot of friends or a large family, the 2012 CR-Z is not for you.
 There is no back seat, so there is only room for the driver and one passenger.
 That said, seating is spacious and comfortable, though one tester thinks the passenger seat isn’t as comfortable as the driver’s.
 This hybrid rides low, so you’ll likely ride below the bumpers of larger vehicles.
 Also, rear visibility is very poor, so test the CR-Z thoroughly to be sure you can live with an obstructed rear view.